 Food – Only one restaurant in the park in walking distance from Jordon Pond.
 There are chairs out back you can sit and view the location and eat in your chair.
 That’s what we did.

 Park has an entrance fee so be prepared to pay or buy a yearly National Park Pass here.

 Lens: A wide angle lens is a must for this location.
-There is a lot to shoot in this area but wildlife is very minimal but may pop out of no where so having a zoom with you cannot hurt but I would not recommend lugging it around just in case.
+There is a lot to shoot in this area but wildlife is very minimal but may pop out of nowhere so having a zoom with you cannot hurt but I would not recommend lugging it around just in case.

 Gear: To get started doing your photography bring your tripod and your circular polarizing filter.
 The circular polarizing filter will make your white puffy clouds burst and deepen the blue around them.
 It will also take the glare off of the water and replace it with reflection.
-Bring your tripod in case there is not a lot of light to work with to get your depth of filed when desired.
+Bring your tripod in case there is not a lot of light to work with to get your depth of field when desired.
 Don’t forget your neutral density filter if we advise there is moving water here.

 Gear List at a glance: Circular polarizing filter, neutral density filter, tripod, shutter release.

 Aperture Priority: It is generally used to get your depth of field (control how much is in focus from your subject back).
 You will want to do some shots at the hyperfocal distance.
 That means your subject to infinity is in focus.
 Most formulas of hyperfocal distance, which are very complicated, lead you back to f8, f11 or f13.
 If your shutter speed drops to 1/30th sec. or lower you will need to put your camera on a tripod.
 The higher the f-number the less light that will come in and your shutter speed will drop to let more light in.